St Mark’s Bell Tower Campanile: Tickets

 • Piazza San Marco: The tower is located in the iconic Piazza San Marco, Venice's most famous square, and stands adjacent to St. Mark's Basilica, adding to the grandeur and historical significance of the area.

-• Book tickets in advance: We strongly suggest you book tickets in advance.
+• Book Tickets Online: We strongly suggest you book tickets in advance.
 The Bell Tower is one of the most popular tourist attractions in Venice, so gets very busy.
 Booking tickets online can save you a lot of time.

 How to get there